MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/shared-services.md

 ## Deploy the solution

 A deployment for this architecture is available on [GitHub][ref-arch-repo].
-It uses Ubuntu VMs in each VNet to test connectivity.
-There are no actual services hosted in the **shared-services** subnet in the **hub VNet**.

 The deployment creates the following resource groups in your subscription:

 - hub-adds-rg
 - hub-nva-rg